 Life is hard when you have CPTSD.

 Life is hard.
 When you put absolutely everything into it, and it doesn’t work out, losing everything including yourself.

-It can be rough, humiliating and embarrassing, explaining to others, who don’t understand, it can hit your ego asking for help.
+It can be hard, humiliating and embarrassing, explaining to others, who don’t understand, it can hit your ego asking for help.

-It’s rough how others respond to you, even the way they look at you, it’s hard.
+It’s hard how others respond to you, even the way they look at you, it’s hard.